Thuppakki: Development

-In July 2011, it was reported that Vijay and AR Murugadoss would collaborate to make an action film, after completing their then-respective ongoing projects, Velayudham and 7aum Arivu.
+In July 2011, it was reported that Vijay and A. R. Murugadoss would collaborate to make an action film, after completing their then-respective ongoing projects, Velayudham/Nanban and 7 Aum Arivu.
 Vijay's father S. A. Chandrasekhar was initially going to produce the film, but Kalaipuli S. Thanu eventually took over, producing it under his banner V Creations.
 Although the film was initially titled Maalai Nerathu Mazhaithuli, in December 2011, the new title was revealed: Thuppakki.
 Instead of his regular editor Anthony and art director Rajeevan, Murugadoss chose A. Sreekar Prasad and Thota Tharani for those positions, respectively.
 Santosh Sivan was hired as cinematographer.
+In 2014, Akshay Kumar revealed that Murugadoss narrated the script to him in 2010, with the film intended to be in Hindi, but the project could not start due to time constraints, resulting in Murugadoss making it in Tamil with a different actor.

 Casting

 Though Kingfisher Calendar model Angela Jonsson took part in a brief photoshoot with Vijay by Sivan in Chennai, Kajal Aggarwal was eventually confirmed as the female lead.
 Priya Anand was initially signed on as the lead actress, but could not commit due to scheduling conflicts with English Vinglish (2013).
 Akshara Gowda joined the cast for a single scene as she only wanted to "gain the experience of working with Murugadoss".
 In early 2012, Vidyut Jammwal, who was simultaneously shooting for Billa II, said he would play the main antagonist.
+Jammwal's voice was dubbed by Abhinay.
 Sathyan confirmed his participation in the film in January 2012, and Malayalam actor Jayaram confirmed his presence the following month.
 In April 2012, Murugadoss confirmed that he himself would appear onscreen.
 That was eventually revealed to be a cameo in the song "Google Google", where Sivan also cameoed.
 Dubai-based Malayali orthodontist Prasanth Nair was also signed to play a small but important role of a commando, making it his acting debut in Tamil cinema.